Freight Shipping from Houston to Denver

 How much does it cost to ship freight from Houston to Denver?

-Full truckload (FTL) rates from Houston, TX to Denver, CO currently range from $2,455-$3,026 for a standard dry van load over the 1,142-mile route.
+Full truckload (FTL) rates from Houston, TX to Denver, CO currently range $2,455-$3,026 (roughly $2.18-$2.66 per mile over 1,142 miles).
 LTL shipments typically cost $828-$1,371 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Denver?